-We are thrilled to announce that the science fiction author, Allen Crowley, has begun to release the long-awaited Lux Force Chronicles: Mars is for Misfits.
+We are thrilled to announce that Lux Blox inventor and co-founder, Mike Acerra, and science fiction author, Allen Crowley, have begun to release the long-awaited Lux Force Chronicles: Mars is for Misfits.
 Martian Independence fighters unite with a small band of United States Marine's and an amazing group of young Martian colonists, to fight humanity's greatest threat - the contagion known as the Phage.
-Stay tuned for weekly installments in the series!
+Stay tuned for monthly installments in the series!

 Gunnery Sergeant Athena Tripi pressed herself against the remnants of the brick and plaster wall as bullets chipped away more of the second story room.
 She squeezed the handle on the radio, "I say again, fire on these coordinates."